google/openhtf/docs/event_sequence.md

   `PhaseGroup.teardown` phases of that `PhaseGroup`.
 * If the phase was a `PhaseGroup.teardown` phase, the rest of the `teardown` phases are run, but outer groups will trigger the shortcut logic.

-In all cases with terminal phases, the Test outcome is ERROR for output callbacks.

 NOTE: If a phase calls `os.abort()` or an equivalent to the C++ `die()` function, then the process dies and you cannot recover the results from